We are delighted to announce the results of our 5th annual competition for young composers.

 This year's theme: animals!

-This year the competition has an animal theme.
+The 2010 competition had an animal theme.
 Entrants were invited to compose a piece inspired by an animal or a poem about an animal.
 They could compose an instrumental piece or a song which sets a poem about an animal to music.
 If composing a song, they could write their own words or use an existing poem.

 Age groups